|Science on Screen|

 |Framed Film Club|

-Framed Film Club is the new year-round programme of film and learning for young people taking place every Saturday morning
+Framed Film Club is a year-round programme of film and learning for young people taking place every Saturday morning

 |Parent and Baby Screenings|